Solving the Customer Data Platform Problem

 - Segmenting audiences and offers

 - Activating audiences in real time through every available channel

 According to eMarketer, top considerations when selecting a CDP include data security, data control, and integrations.
 At the same time, CDP-related tactics used by senior marketers include personalized email, advertising, and real-time targeting.
 As each of these are areas in which we are industry leaders, it should be no surprise that we offer a world-class solution to the CDP use case.

-Adobe addresses the real-time customer data platform use case by allowing you to bring together known and unknown customer data to activate real-time customer profiles with continuous intelligent decisioning throughout the customer journey.
+Our real-time customer data platform offering — which brings together the power of Adobe Experience Platform with capabilities from Adobe Audience Manager — allows you to bring together known and unknown customer data to activate real-time customer profiles with intelligent decision-making throughout the customer journey.

-Adobe completes the CDP use case by allowing businesses to segment and activate their customer profiles in real time to all of the following:
+Audience Manager completes the CDP offering by allowing businesses to activate their customer profiles in real time to all of the following:

 - Advertising destinations, including paid media and social media

 - Customer systems like CRM, email, call center, or even open API destinations